 OBSERVATIONS AS A RESEARCH METHOD

-• Observational design: behavioural categories; event sampling; time sampling
+• Observational design techniques: behavioural categories, event sampling, and time sampling

 NATURALISTIC OBSERVATIONS